udacity/wechat_store/README.md

-# Homepage
+# OrderPage

-Extract login to a component and use it on me and order page
+This is the order page with components added.